invertase/java-docs-samples/memorystore/valkey/caching/GUIDE2.md

 ### Creating a new application

 The first step is to initialize a brand new Spring Boot application.
-The [offical guide](https://spring.io/guides/gs/spring-boot) demonstrates how to generate a new project using Spring Initializer.
+The [offical guide](https://spring.io/guides/gs/spring-boot) demonstrates how to generate a new project using [Spring Initializer](https://start.spring.io/).

-1. We chosen `Maven` as the project type for this demonstration..
+1. Select `Maven` as the project type for this demonstration..
 2. Select Sprint Boot version 3.4.1
 3. Complete the appropriate metadata.
 4. Choose your preffered Packing for downloading